kyverno/policy-reporter/README.md

 helm install policy-reporter policy-reporter/policy-reporter -n policy-reporter --create-namespace
 ```

+### Installation without Helm or Kustomize

+To install Policy Reporter without Helm or Kustomize have a look at [manifests](https://github.com/fjogeleit/policy-reporter/tree/main/manifest).

 ## Policy Reporter UI

 You can use the Policy Reporter as standalone Application along with the optional UI SubChart.